mtr/tgext.fbappmiddleware/README.rst

 browser request is made to a Facebook application version of the site.
 How detection is performed can be customized.

-The middleware provides an @expose_fb that can be used to conditionally render a special Facebook application version of decorated controller methods.
+The middleware provides an *@expose_fb_app* decorator that can be used to conditionally render a special Facebook application version of decorated controller methods.
 In addition, it is possible to observe the detector's descision by inspecting the *request.is_fb_app* attribute::